How much protein should a woman 50+ eat in a day

 How much?

-As we age, we need more protein, not less.
+As we age, especially 50+, we need more protein, not less.
 For women who are in perimenopause, menopause or post menopause and who want to stay active, healthy, and strong, the recommendation is eating:

 1.4–2.2 grams of protein per kilogram of bodyweight per day.
 That’s an average of about 0.8 grams per pound of bodyweight a day.
 So if you weigh (10st 7lbs) 150 pounds(10st 7lbs), I recommend eating around 100 grams of protein as a minimum per day.
 If you’re not getting near that at the moment then increasing to eating some protein at 2 meals per day would be a good start.